Russell, Higgins Jump Into Race To Run Against Salazar

 Her announcement is expected on Monday.
 Higgins declined to comment, pointing instead to Ulvert’s statement.

-Russell declined to comment, telling CBS Miami he will have a “major announcement” about the future of his campaign in the next 24 hours.
+Russell declined to comment, telling CBS Miami he had a “major announcement” about the future of his campaign in the next 24 hours.
+He eventually made the formal announcement on his TikTok account Sunday morning.

-But in another sign that Russell is planning on shifting races, CBS Miami has learned he’s been polling in the district, which includes Miami Beach, Little Havana, Coral Gables and Pinecrest.READ MORE: Memorial Mass Held To Remember Members Of Family Who Were Murdered In Miramar 25 Years Ago
+But in another sign that Russell was planning on shifting races, CBS Miami learned he’s been polling in the district, which includes Miami Beach, Little Havana, Coral Gables and Pinecrest.READ MORE: It's Go-Kart Racing In The Miami Design District All Week to Celebrate First Ever F1 Miami Grand Prix

 For nearly a year, Russell had been waging an uphill battle against Orlando Congresswoman Val Demings to become the Democratic nominee who would challenge incumbent Marco Rubio in November.